sukim826/stratascratch-community-contributions/README.md

 ![strata scratch](visualizations/sslogo.jpg)

 # Community Contributed Data Analytics
-Community contributed data analytic examples created with Strata Scratch

-Use our [community-template](https://github.com/stratascratch/community-contributions/tree/master/community-template) and upload your analyses from one of our public datasets found on Strata Scratch.

-Save your analysis in a folder and push it into this repo!
+This repository stores community contributed data analytic examples created with Strata Scratch.
+Feel free to take a look around at what others are doing with our datasets.
+If you have some analyses and would like to contribute use our [community-template](https://github.com/stratascratch/community-contributions/tree/master/community-template) and upload your analyses to this repository.

+## Instructions on How to Contribute to the Community